 Basically, whether another person, group of people, a company, or other entity, causes you physical harm you could be owed damages.

 Florida is what’s known as a comparative negligence state.
 That means if you contributed to the cause of your injuries, your awarded damages may be reduced.

-For example, say you improperly time an attempt to go through a yellow traffic light and end up running a red.
+For example, say you improperly time an attempt to go through a yellow traffic light and end up running a red in Miami.
 Then, you’re hit by another driver who was texting behind the wheel.
 The court will need to determine whose action is more to blame for the collision.
 If your injuries caused $1,000 in physical damage, the amount you get back will be reduced by the percentage of fault you have.
 So if the court says going through the red light was 40 percent the cause of the accident, you can only recover $600 dollars instead of the full $1,000.

 It can feel extra overwhelming to be injured by someone who lives outside your jurisdiction.
 If a tourist comes to Florida, hits your car, and gives you whiplash, they can still be liable for your injuries.
 Typically, Florida State Courts, or the Federal Courts in Florida, will still have jurisdiction to try a case against someone from another state if the injury occurred while you were both in Florida at the time.

 When Can I File a Personal Injury Lawsuit in Florida?